catalinred/catalinred.github.com/_posts/2014-03-03-moving-from-wordpress-to-jekyll.markdown

 ## Migrating the existing content
 To migrate the existing articles and pages to Jekyll, after I successfully failed with trying [WordPress to Jekyll Exporter](https://github.com/benbalter/wordpress-to-jekyll-exporter), I've decided to go with [existwp](https://github.com/thomasf/exitwp) and for that I had to install some dependencies like html2text, PyYAML and Beautiful soup.
 Please note that having Python installed is mandatory for this tool to work.

 Once I've set up existwp, I just ran `exitwp.py` and voila, all my posts were in Markdown format.
-Everthing went just fine, just some minor content adjustments were made for the resulted files.
+Everything went just fine, just some minor content adjustments were made for the resulted files.

 ### Custom meta description
 For SEO purposes, it's recommended to have custom descriptions for each of your pages, that's why I used the Yoast plugin on WordPress.
-When migrating, unfortunatelly you kinda lose every custom meta description field you filled in.
+When migrating, unfortunately you kinda lose every custom meta description field you filled in.
 Unless you want the lazy approach - setting a single description for all your pages within `_config.yml` - you may need a coffee and some extra patience to fill meta descriptions for *each* of your markdown pages.

 Using the YAML front matter block, I added a proper description for each article: